harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 helpdocs_is_published: true
 ---

-Harness uses a Service usage model to charge Harness Continuous Delivery (CD) module customers.
+Harness Continuous Delivery and GitOps use a Service usage model to track your license consumption.

 The CD service usage calculation uses the **Active Services** count and the number of **Service Instances** each Active Service's deployment creates.
 These concepts, and how they apply to different deployment types, are described in this document.